-80 acres of trees & plants within the city limits

-Paper Birch is recommended for the following landscape applications;

-- Accent - Shade

-Planting & Growing

-Paper Birch will grow to be about 40 feet tall at maturity, with a spread of 25 feet.
+80 acres of trees & plants within the city limits Prairie Dream Paper Birch is recommended for the following landscape applications; - Accent - Shade Planting & Growing Prairie Dream Paper Birch will grow to be about 40 feet tall at maturity, with a spread of 30 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 40 years or more.
 This tree does best in full sun to partial shade.
-It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
+It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
+This is a selection of a native North American species.

-Paper Birch Photo courtesy of NetPS Plant Finder
+Prairie Dream Paper Birch in fall Photo courtesy of NetPS Plant Finder